divblox/divblox.github.io/advanced-training-exercise.md

     // Query relevant data
     public function getData() {
+        // This is the actual graph data we query from database and set into an array
         $TicketStatusArray = ["New", "In Progress", "Due Soon", "Urgent", "Complete", "Overdue"];
         foreach($TicketStatusArray as $TicketStatus) {
             $TicketStatusCountArray[] = Ticket::QueryCount(